Riddim-GLiTCH/Discord-CSS-Snippets/snippets/Compact Channels List.md

 - Fixed an issue where the user area buttons would appear over the avatar by removing the buttons until sidebar is hovered.

+## 1.1.2 Class Fix
+- Updated the classes to match Discord's new ones.

 </details>